-Edited by Graciela Franchesca Rosario, Olivia, Anonymous, Lynn and 1 other
+Edited by Graciela Franchesca Rosario, Olivia, Lynn, Eng

 Ginger has many uses.
 It can be made into a candy, added into lemon tea to fight against a cold, or added to your fried food to spice it up.
 You can also make gingerbread out of the grated ginger.
 And it is helpful for relieving dizziness, nausea, menstrual pain, and arthritis.
 Ginger is also used to replace dressings that are not good for the health because they are high in sugar, salt, or fat.
 It is not necessary to peel ginger, but is best for aesthetic purposes to do this.
 The skin may also contain a lot of toxins.

 Before, I would peel ginger using a peeler or knife, but now I have discovered this - young, fresh ginger has thin skin so it easy to peel unlike the old ginger that already has a tough skin.
 With the old ginger, you will need a knife to peel it off.
 Those displayed in the grocery store are generally already old.
 When you peel ginger using a knife, you may slice it unevenly and lose a large portion of the ginger.
 It is very hard to peel because it has several roots and uneven.
 When you buy ginger from a grocery store, you must look for smooth and firm skin.
 It is better if, before you put them in the refrigerator, you break the roots into pieces without peeling them.
 Then wrap them individually and tightly and store them in the freezer, so that they may last up to six months.
 Freezing the ginger makes it last for several months and allows you to peel and grate it easier.